Swarm of quakes at Alaska volcano could mean eruption coming

 Tanaga is actually part of a three-volcano complex on the island.
 It’s the tallest of the three at 5,925 feet (1,806 meters).
 It sits in the middle, with Sajaka, a 4,443-foot volcano to its west.
 Sajaka had an older cone that collapsed into the North Pacific Ocean with a new cone that has emerged.

-To the east of Tanaga is Takawangha, a 4,75-foot (1,449-meter) volcano that is mostly ice-covered except for four craters, the Alaska Volcano Observatory says.
+To the east of Tanaga is Takawangha, a 4,754 -foot (1,449-meter) volcano that is mostly ice-covered except for four craters, the Alaska Volcano Observatory says.

 The last known eruption for Tanaga was in 1914.
 It erupted twice in the late 1700s and again in 1829.

-Note: This story has been updated to correct the height of Takawangha volcano.
-It is 4,754 feet tall, not 4,75 feet.